Investors can get exposure to bonds through funds run by a fund manager, but there are several different types of bond funds:

 Our view on the Bonds sector

-Bond markets have performed well over recent years, but as a bond’s price rises its yield falls.
-Yields are now at historically low levels.
-This means the scope for significant further gains is limited and the income on offer has reduced.
-There's lower potential reward on offer for taking on the risks of lending to companies and governments.
+Bond markets have generally risen strongly over recent years, but as a bond’s price rises its yield falls.
+And given the very low level yields are now at, the scope for significant further gains is limited and the income on offer has reduced.
+This means there are lower potential rewards on offer for taking on the risks of lending to companies and governments.
 There's also more room for yields to rise and prices to fall.
-This means investors could see more volatility in this area of the market than they've been used to in recent years.
-It increases the potential for losses.
+So investors could see more volatility in this area of the market than they've been used to in recent years.
+It increases the potential for capital losses.